JishnuM/hugo-product-launch-kickstart/content/_index.md

 ### Features

 - Agents to create feature metrics on your deployed ML models.
 Get real-time data on what production features and predictions look like.
-  - Available for [Tensorflow Serving](https://github.com/tensorflow/serving) today.
-FastAPI, Flask and more serving patterns on the roadmap.
+  - Available for [Tensorflow Serving](https://github.com/tensorflow/serving) and [KFServing](https://github.com/kubeflow/kfserving) today.
+    - FastAPI, Flask and more serving patterns on the roadmap.

 - Pluggable into standard software observability tools (e.g Prometheus, Grafana).